The history of comedy

 1895

-On December 28, 1895, the Lumière brothers organized the first paid public screening in the history of cinema.
-Of the dozen or so films presented, “L’Arroseur arrosé” was the most popular… Following this screening, the expression “arroseur arrosé” even entered common parlance.
-Even today, it refers to the person who commits an action that turns against him or her.
+On December 28, 1895, the Lumière brothers organized the first paying public screening in the history of cinema.
+Among the dozen or so films presented, “L’Arroseur arrosé” was the most popular… Following this screening, the expression “arroseur arrosé” even entered common parlance.
+To this day, it still refers to the person who commits an action that backfires.

 1920

-From the earliest silent films, therefore, directors used humor and satire to entertain audiences.
-The French comedic tradition really began with Sacha Guitry and Fernandel; from the 30s onwards, films developed a sense of humor based on biting, fast-talking dialogue.
-Comedy evolves with audience tastes, and certain authors emerge to represent a branch of comedy in their own right.
+From the earliest silent films, then, directors used humor and satire to entertain audiences.
+The French comedy tradition really began with Sacha Guitry and Fernandel; from the 30s onwards, films developed a sense of humor based on biting, fast-talking dialogue.
+Comedy evolved with audience tastes, and certain auteurs emerged to represent a branch of comedy in their own right.

-The 1920s and 1930s were also the golden age of Hollywood comedy, with stars like Charlie Chaplin, Buster Keaton and Laurel and Hardy reigning supreme.
-Visual by default, their films use physical gags and zany situations to make audiences laugh.
+The 1920s and 1930s also represented the golden age of Hollywood comedy: stars like Charlie Chaplin, Buster Keaton and Laurel and Hardy ruled the genre.
+Visual by default, their films used physical gags and zany situations to make audiences laugh.

 1940

-Comedy continues to flourish, with the emergence of new talents such as Cary Grant, Katharine Hepburn and the Marx Brothers.
-More sophisticated, comedy films combine verbal humor with elaborate comic situations.
+Comedy continued to flourish, with the emergence of new talents such as Cary Grant, Katharine Hepburn and the Marx Brothers.
+More sophisticated, comedy films blend verbal humor with elaborate comic situations.

 1950